Kentucky candidates trade barbs at Fancy Farm picnic, the state’s premier political event

 “When you’re on a historic winning streak, you don’t fire the coach,” the governor said.
 “You don’t sub out the quarterback.
 You keep that team on the field.”

 Reprising another of his main campaign themes, Cameron tried linking Beshear to President Joe Biden, who was trounced by Donald Trump in Kentucky in 2020 and remains unpopular in the state.
-Cameron slammed Beshear for vetoing legislation that restricts transgender people’s participation in school sports, part of a strategy focused on social issues to fire up conservative voters.
+Cameron has focused his strategy on social issues — most notably on legislation aimed at transgender people that the governor vetoed — to fire up conservative voters.

 “His record is one of failure, and it flies in the face of true Kentucky values,” Cameron said.